racherim/My-Portfolio-Old/readme.txt

-This is my personal portfolio developed in HTML, CSS, Bootstrap
+This is my old personal portfolio developed in HTML, CSS, Bootstrap